justmarkham/DAT7/README.md

 * [Reading assignment on the bias-variance tradeoff](homework/09_bias_variance.md)
 * Browse through the scikit-learn documentation for KNN to get a sense of how it's organized: [user guide](http://scikit-learn.org/stable/modules/neighbors.html), [module reference](http://scikit-learn.org/stable/modules/classes.html#module-sklearn.neighbors), [class documentation](http://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsClassifier.html)
 * Work on your project... your first project presentation is in less than three weeks!
-* Optional homework with the [Teaching Assistant Evaluation dataset](https://archive.ics.uci.edu/ml/datasets/Teaching+Assistant+Evaluation): Read the dataset into Pandas, create the X and y objects, and go through scikit-learn's 4-step modeling process.
+* **Optional:** Read the [Teaching Assistant Evaluation dataset](https://archive.ics.uci.edu/ml/datasets/Teaching+Assistant+Evaluation) into Pandas, create the X and y objects, and go through scikit-learn's 4-step modeling process.
 (There's no need to submit your code unless you have a question or would like feedback!)

 **KNN Resources:**
 * For a recap of the key points about KNN and scikit-learn, watch [Getting started in scikit-learn with the famous iris dataset](https://www.youtube.com/watch?v=hd1W4CyPX58) (15 minutes) and [Training a machine learning model with scikit-learn](https://www.youtube.com/watch?v=RlQuVL6-qe8) (20 minutes).